cli-guidelines/cli-guidelines/content/_index.md

 A good sensible set of options to use for `less` is `less -FIRX`.
 This does not page if the content fills one screen, ignores case when you search, enables color and formatting, and leaves the contents on the screen when `less` quits.

+Use user-configured pager if `PAGER` environment variable is set (see [Environment variables](#environment-variables)).
+Don't try to pass any options to the user-configured pager, split it as a shell command instead.

 There might be libraries in your language that are more robust than piping to `less`.
 For example, [pypager](https://github.com/prompt-toolkit/pypager) in Python.